 However, try and opt for a healthier diet in general and avoid excessive junk food and sugar.
 Size down the portions and limit your calorie intake.
 Choose more nutritious snacks and avoid processed sugar.

-As mentioned earlier, compression pants are excellent management for an apron bell.
+As mentioned earlier, compression pants are excellent management for an apron belly.
 However, along with making it more comfortable to live with the belly, these pants also help reduce it.

 A hormonal imbalance is quite natural after a pregnancy.
 However, your hormone levels should slowly come back to normal with time.
 If they don’t, you should make an effort to monitor and maintain them.